 BURN-THROUGH.
-The passage of hot gases or flames between or through wood members or wood assemblies which are intended to provide thermal separation.
+The passage of hot gases or flames between or through members or assemblies which are intended to provide thermal separation.

 BURN-THROUGH TIME.
-The period of time before burn-through occurs between or through wood members or wood assemblies during an ASTM E119 fire resistance test or determined using design methods in Chapter 3 which are based on ASTM E119 tests.
+The period of time before burn-through occurs during an ASTM E119 fire resistance test or as determined using design methods in Chapter 3 which are based on ASTM E119 tests.